 If access is not possible, ramps may be closed by using signs and Type III barricades.
 As the work space changes, the access area may be changed, as shown in Figure 6H-42.
-A TTC zone in the exit ramp may be handled as shown in Figure 6H-43.
+A temporary traffic control zone in the exit ramp may be handled as shown in Figure 6H-43.

-When a work space interferes with an entrance ramp, a lane may need to be closed on the freeway (see Figure 6H-44).
-A TTC zone in the entrance ramp may require shifting ramp vehicular traffic (see Figure 6H-44).
+When a work space interferes with an entrance ramp, a lane may need to be closed on the freeway.
+A temporary traffic control zone in the entrance ramp may require shifting ramp motor vehicle traffic.
+Temporary traffic control for both operations is shown in Figure 6H-44.

-Section 6G.18 Movable Barriers
+Section 6G.17 Movable Barriers